deepthinkit/patternlab-for-sling/README.md

 ### Pattern Lab

-__Pattern Lab__ tool allows to adapt atomic design in development practice.
+__Pattern Lab__ tool allows to adapt atomic design in development practice by giving ability to preview and test the nested Patterns.
 [The original implementation](http://patternlab.io/) is a static site generator (powered by either PHP or Node) that stitches together UI components.

+__Pattern Lab For Sling__ main purpose is to support prototyping the site with following atomic design straight on your instance of Apache Sling or its implementation which the most known is [Adobe AEM](http://www.adobe.com/marketing-cloud/enterprise-content-management.html).
+The benefit coming from prototyping straight in your web application is possibility to utilize your Patterns for final implementation by integrating them the proper data from backend.

-__Pattern Lab For Sling__ can be uploaded to any Sling framework based web application, the most known commercial implementation is [Adobe AEM](http://www.adobe.com/marketing-cloud/enterprise-content-management.html).
-The tool allows you to utilize great Pattern Lab features for prototyping and testing your Patterns with your Sling applications based on with HTL language.
+The tool allows also to utilize great Pattern Lab features for prototyping and testing your Patterns with your Sling applications based on with HTL language.
-Each Pattern is represented as HTML file or HTL template compiled with content data.

-As Sling based application, it also gives you ability to use global variables to access current scope data, like current page path with _${currentPage.path}_, or to add already implemented logic in your application or include already implemented files and templates.
+As Sling based application, it also you ability to use global variables to access current scope data, like current page path with _${currentPage.path}_, or to add already implemented logic in your application or include already implemented files and templates.
 Additionally, as HTL language allows to define unlimited number of templates in one HTML file, Pattern Lab For Sling allows to present the same data set with all templates defined in one file.